As We Continue: Opening the Walls of the Classroom and the Boundaries of the Park

 In 2016 Judy Buchanan curated a set of resources emerging from a growing partnership between the National Park Service (NPS) and the National Writing Project (NWP) designed to bolster connected learning opportunities within the national parks and reach more young visitors and educators.

-Through a continuing collaboration with the NPS, as well as investment from the Ganz Cooney Foundation, these partnerships have continued and have produced the new resources curated here.
+Through a continuing collaboration with the NPS, as well as investment from the Joan Ganz Cooney Center, these partnerships have continued and have produced the new resources curated here.
 Included are artifacts created by educators, youth and families writing and connecting with their local parks together.
 Parks include those that are historically focused like the Little Rock Central High School National Historic Site in Arkansas as well as more environmentally based ones such as the Blackstone River Valley National Historic Park in Rhode Island.

 “The depth of material and knowledge the spaces hold is endless and invigorating to dive into,” said Diane Waff, director of the Philadelphia Writing Project during a meeting bringing together leaders across this work.
 Working from this abundance, NWP educators and NPS park ranger have created a two-week open online event in October called Write Out: Making Stories of People, Place, and Perspectives.